openstack/nova/doc/source/nova.concepts.rst

 Concept: Networking
 -------------------

-Nova has a concept of Fixed Ips and Floating ips.
-Fixed ips are assigned to an instance on creation and stay the same until the instance is explicitly terminated.
+Nova has a concept of Fixed IPs and Floating IPs.
+Fixed IPs are assigned to an instance on creation and stay the same until the instance is explicitly terminated.
 Floating ips are ip addresses that can be dynamically associated with an instance.
 This address can be disassociated and associated with another instance at any time.

-There are multiple strategies available for implementing fixed ips:
+There are multiple strategies available for implementing fixed IPs:

 Flat Mode
 ~~~~~~~~~